JTurpin/acrobot2/README.md

 # Acrobot2
 Acrobot2 is a recreation of the idea behind Acrobot, with a friendlier and more flexible backend.

 Acrobot2 is written with Flask, and deployed to AWS Lambda with Zappa.
+Deployments happen automatically with CircleCI on pushes to master.
 The backend datastore is a Postgres RDS instance.
 There is also a docker-compose file to run postgres locally.

 For a full, slightly rambling writeup, check [here](https://simpleenergy.atlassian.net/wiki/spaces/~403095670/pages/881132280/ABHA+A+Broad+History+of+Acrobot)